Image

 Depending on whose numbers you trust, about half of all searches result in zero clicks, with mobile search being the greater contributor.

 Much to the chagrin of marketers everywhere, Google continues to prioritize the needs of users over site owners.
-However, if Google surfaces are increasingly geared toward UX at the cost of CTR, why would site owners expect to see meaningful ROI from their SEO campaigns?
+However, if Google surfaces are increasingly geared toward UX at the cost of CTR, why would site owners expect to see meaningful ROI from their Organic Search campaigns?

-Though that does beg the question: Why does it seem like Google is actively working to make long-standing SEO strategies obsolete?
+Why does it seem like Google is actively working to make long-standing Organic Search strategies obsolete?
+The answer is in the search engine’s goal of serving results based on search intent above all else.

 By no means are the folks at Google letting commerce fall by the wayside.
-In fact, that couldn’t be further from the truth.
 Just look at how they’ve upgraded Google Lens and all the AI-powered solutions to make Google Analytics 4 data more valuable than ever while also ensuring compliance with new privacy regulations like GDPR and the CCPA.

 But the search engine must walk a fine line.